herculesgabriel/readingBible/books/john.md

 `53` Then the father realized that this was the exact time at which Jesus had said to him, "**Your son will live.**" So he and his whole household believed.

 `54` This was the second sign Jesus performed after coming from Judea to Galilee.

+## 5

+### The Healing at the Pool

+`1` Some time later, Jesus went up to Jerusalem for one of the Jewish festivals. `2` Now there is in Jerusalem near the Sheep Gate a pool, which in Aramaic is called Bethesda and which is surrounded by five covered colonnades. `3` Here a great number of disabled people used to lie - the blind, the lame, the paralyzed - and they waited for the moving of the waters. `4` From time to time an angel of the Lord would come down and stir up the waters.
+The first one into the pool after each such disturbance would be cured of whatever disease they had. `5` One who was there had been an invalid for thirty-eight years. `6` When Jesus saw him lying there and learned that he had been in this condition for a long time, he asked him, "**Do you want to get well?**"

+`7` "Sir," the invalid replied, "I have no one to help me into the pool when the water is stirred.
+While I am trying to get in, someone else goes down ahead of me."

+`8` Then Jesus said to him, "**Get up!
+Pick up your mat and walk.**" `9` At once the man was cured; he picked up his mat and walked.
+The day on which this took place was a Sabbath, `10` and so the Jewish leaders said to the man who had been healed, "It is the Sabbath; the law forbids you to carry your mat."

+`11` But he replied, "The man who made me well said to me, 'Pick up your mat and walk.'"

+`12` So they asked him, "Who is this fellow who told you to pick it up and walk?"

+`13` The man who was healed had no idea who it was, for Jesus had slipped away into the crowd that was there.

+`14` Later Jesus found him at the temple and said to him, "**See, you are well again.
+Stop sinning or something worse may happen to you.**" `15` The man went away and told the Jewish leaders that it was Jesus who had made him well.